rajatmodi62/rajatmodi62.github.io/_posts/2026-06-18-kajal-advice.md

 Learn to master the art of philosophy.
 Learn to separate the difference between a scientific investigator and an engineer.
 My advisor always taught me this.
 It is very easy to spot differences.
 For eg, a student in initial years will say, "i ran into errors running code, i face installation issues, i have troubles coding fast".
 He shall never focus on science for he still wrestles with the core mechanism.
 Learn to notice if you are still struggling in this phase.

+Over the course of decades, the ideas will change.
+For eg, earlier there were support vector machines, then boltzmann machines, convolutional nets, transformers, and now diffusion models.
+The yo young investigator gets trapped: the concepts he learnt earlier become obsolete overnight especially in a fast moving space as AI.
+The only way to survive is to have a deeper philosophy: `what am i trying to achieve? what are the questions that next generation of ai models need to answer? what is the simplest, dumbest way to demonstrate that they fail on a trivial task? what are the problems which wont be solved by scale'.

+Once the philosophy is in place, spend your efforts trying to achieve it.
+The philosophy will remain, even if the methods change.
+A good example is hinton: look at his earlier paper on mental imagery in the 1980's when he was a cognitive scientist working on experimental psychology.
+Then, look at his turing award lecture.
+Over four decades, the philosophy remained same: given a dodecahedron shape, how can a machine learn to represent its 3d structure, and correctly predict the corners which are not visible.
+The methods changed, but the philosophy remained.

 # <span style="font-size: 1.5rem; color: var(--border-header-bottom);">The Problem for the Fundamentalist</span>